nthskyradiated/codeAndy/src/content/blog/blog-002.md

 npm install -D nodemon
 ```
 \
-Let's go throgh some of them:\
+Let's go through some of them:\
 **express-graphql** - the middleware I plan on using for my queries and mutations.\
 **mongoose** - will handle our connection to MongoDB Atlas.\
 **morgan** - logs traffic on our backend.\